What Does Longview Bank Do With Your Personal Information?

 Other Important Information

-Longview Capital Corporation’s subsidiaries include, Longview Bank, Longview Bank & Trust, Bank of Gibson City, Longview Community Bank, Midwest AgriCredit and Illini Community Development Corporation.
+Longview Capital Corporation’s subsidiaries include, Longview Bank, Bank of Gibson City, Longview Community Bank, Midwest AgriCredit and Illini Community Development Corporation.

-Longview Bank operates full service branches in Sidney, Newman, Villa Grove, Ogden, St. Joseph, Tuscola and Royal, Illinois.
+Longview Bank operates full service branches in Georgetown, Chrisman, Marshall, Paris, Sidney, Newman, Villa Grove, Ogden, St. Joseph, Tuscola, and Royal, Illinois.